Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Although not as popular as the Inca Trail to Machu Picchu, Huchuy Qosqo Trek is the shortest and the most interesting alternative trek to Machu Picchu.

-Happy Gringo Tours is a fully locally owned tour operating company in Cusco.
+Happy Gringo Tours is a fully locally owned tour operating company in the city of Cusco.
 We have state of the art campsites and camping and cooking equipment.
 We operate all the treks under the guidance of a local tour guide.

 Our tour guides, as locals, have an extensive knowledge about the culture and history.
 Most of them are mountaineers and have plenty of knowledge and experience on high altitude treks and dealing with altitude sickness.